 IPOR Swaps

 Interest Rate Derivatives in IPOR as a whole refer to any derivative instrument that uses an IPOR Index value as a contract reference.
-In the future, there could be multiple types of derivative instruments and contracts which use the IPOR Index as a benchmark rate.
+In the future, there could be multiple types of derivative instruments and contracts that use the IPOR Index as a benchmark rate.

 The IPOR Interest Rate Swap (IRS) is the cornerstone derivative product of IPOR.
 The IRS allows a market participant to be a Payer or Receiver and take a contract against the liquidity pool.
 For more detailed information about participants and contracts, reference here.

 Once a Payer or Receiver agrees to a contract quoted by the AMM, they will pay the collateral amount (margin), the contract fee, and applicable network fees (i.e., in the case of Ethereum, some ETH must be used to pay for network gas fees) to enter into a derivative smart contract.
-The liquidity pool will reserve an equal collateral amount to cover all payoff obligations.
+The liquidity pool will reserve an equal collateral to cover all payoff obligations.
 Over time the contract will manage the positions and payoffs.
 Once closed, it will pay the respective sum(s) to the parties.

 What is notional?